Ruh-roh. Our iPhone 8 camera became waterlogged and died

 - Waiting for it to dry before opening the SIM card tray

-- Don't charge it until it's completely dry -- go ahead and use a fan, but not a heater
+- Holding off on charging it until it's completely dry -- go ahead and point a fan in the ports, but not a heater

 - Wait for the water to drain and dry from the speaker port (audio may sound muffled)